-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, by calling, writing or

-Contact information for the Title IX Coordinator:
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, by calling, writing or coming into the Title IX Coordinator's office to report in person (located in Somerset hall S-220), or if the victim desires, the Campus Safety Department (located in Somerset hall S-010).

-Title IX Coordinator Vice President of Human Resources Nancy Moore Somerset Hall, S-220 908-526-1200, Ext.
-8345 Nancy.Moore@raritanval.edu
+Contact information for the Title IX Coordinator: Executive Director of Human Resources, Cheryl Wallace Somerset Hall, S-220 908-526-1200, Ext.
+8260 Cheryl.Wallace@raritanval.edu